ZATYGOLD/Civ7EnhancedTownFocusInfo/README.md

 ### What's New

-- Updated Fort town to show the number of walls and the total "Health" gained
+- Updated Fort town and Religious Site to show the number of walls
+- Fort Town now displays the total "Health" gained per Age relevant wall
 - Fixed Religious Site bug where the walls were not be calculated into the total happiness
-- Improved readbility for Resort Town, Urban Town, and Fort Town
+- Improved readbility for Resort Town, Urban Town, Religious Site, and Fort Town
 - Added helpers

 ### Features